sujan2000/nodeJSAPI/README.md

 # 👻 GhostFeed API

-GhostFeed is a **Node.js REST API** for a **signing (authentication) app** that also provides a **news feed of ghost stories**.
+SightingStoires is a **Node.js REST API** for a **node learning app** that also provides a **news feed of ghost stories**.
-Users can sign up, sign in, and access curated or user-submitted ghost stories through secure API endpoints.
+Users can upload, access curated or user-submitted ghost stories through secure API endpoints.

 ---

 ## ✨ Features

-- 🔐 User Authentication (Sign Up / Sign In)
+- 🔐 User can add or delete stories
 - 📰 Ghost Stories News Feed
-- 🧾 Secure API using JWT authentication
+- 🧾 Secure API using with Sanitized functionality
 - 🗄️ Database-backed storage
 - ⚡ Fast and lightweight Node.js backend
 - 📦 Easy local setup